siko-lang/siko/doc/siko.md

 ```

-A module declaration contains one or more item declaration.
+A module definition contains one or more item definition.
 Empty modules are syntactically invalid.

 ### Functions

 Although `Siko` is an imperative programming language, it is heavily functional in its style, thus functions play a crucial role in `Siko` programs.

-Function declaration examples
+Function definition examples

 ```Haskell